mi6/ic-ui-kit/CHECKLIST.md

 For some components, testing this functionality has been improved by having a Storybook playground to easily try out different prop combinations (e.g. `ic-button` and `ic-select`).

-For other components, you can test this functionality by editing Storybook examples.
+For other components, you can test this functionality by editing Storybook examples or by implementing a Storybook playground for them.

 ### Tested for FOUC in both SSR and SSG settings